Armok628/semstable/README.md

 # simplehashtest
-A (probably poor) hash table implementation I might use somewhere else
+A hash table implementation I made to use somewhere else

 I made this for two reasons
 * I wanted a hash table implementation to use somewhere else.